-It's the wording, the tone, the slang.
-A brand voice is a way to communicate with your potential customers.
-Everything you choose to direct a message to prospects and reach specific goals.
-This tone will differentiate your company across various channels, including the website, email newsletters, social media, TV commercials, etc.
+A brand voice is the tone and way of communicating with your potential customers.
+Everything chosen to direct a message to prospects and reach specific goals.
+This tone differentiates the company across various channels, including the website, email newsletters, social media, TV adverts, etc.

 When choosing the brand voice, you build the business image and reputation.
 It's like impersonating the company.
 How will it interact with clients?
 Will it be lively or reserved?
 Authoritative or playful?
 Educational or entertaining?